Azure/azure-webpubsub/docs/concepts/overview.md

 Please note that **ONLY** **METADATA** for the `Publish` is sent to the event handler, the actual message to be published is not sent to the event handler.

-When the client tries to join/leave a group, the workflow is similar:
+When the client tries to join a group, the workflow is similar:
-1. The service checks if the `join` or `leave` event is registered for the client
+1. The service checks if the `join` event is registered for the client
-2. If not, a client with the role `webpubsub.group.read` can join or leave the group.
+2. If not, a client with the role `webpubsub.group.join` can join the group.
 3. If the event is registered, the service invokes the event handler and respect the response of the event handler to decide if the action is allowed.

 ## Server Protocol